Isolated Suborders and their Application to Counting Closure Operators: Closures

-Lemmata~\ref{lem:closFuncIndClosSys} and~\ref{lem:closSysIndClosFunf} establish a cryptomorphic one-to-one correspondence between closure functions and closure systems on an ordered set.
+Lemmata~\ref{lem:closFuncIndClosSys} and~\ref{lem:closSysIndClosFunf} establish a cryptomorphic one-to-one correspondence between closure operators and closure systems on an ordered set.
 Since the main contribution of this work deals with counting of closures (both functions and systems), it is sufficient to use the more convenient characterization.
-In this case, closure systems are much easier to handle than closure functions.
+In this case, closure systems are much easier to handle than closure operators.